laozipizhaikal/sda-metadata-review/README.md

 ## Live Dashboard
-Live streamlit dashboard can be accessed at [streamlit cloud link](https://sda-metadata-review-santhosh-saravanan.streamlit.app/)
+Live streamlit dashboard can be accessed  [here](https://sda-metadata-review-santhosh-saravanan.streamlit.app/)
----

 ## How to
 Run the scripts privided in tconsole / python terminal from the root
 ### Run Scripts